hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 	Irrel_kd_1.subset.fq  Irrel_kd_3.subset.fq  Mov10_oe_2.subset.fq
 	Irrel_kd_2.subset.fq  Mov10_oe_1.subset.fq  Mov10_oe_3.subset.fq

-All six items in this directory have no trailing slashes, so they are all files.
+All six items in this directory have no trailing slashes, so they are all files, and not folders/directories.

 #### Arguments

 Most commands take additional arguments that control their exact behavior.
 For example, `-F` and `-l` are arguments to `ls`.
 The `ls` command, like many commands, take a lot of arguments.
-Another useful one is `-a`, which shows everything, including hidden files.
+Another useful one is `-t`, which will show a listing sorted by the time stamp.
 How do we know what the available arguments that go with a particular command are?

 Most commonly used shell commands have a manual available in the shell.
 You can access the manual using the `man` command.
 Try entering: